Basic Terminology in Graph Theory

 Strongly Connected Graph: If there is a directed path between any two nodes in a directed graph, the graph is called strongly connected.

 For example, the graph below is strongly connected.
-From any node, you can reach all other nodes following the edges' directions.
+You can go from any node to any other node.

-Weakly Connected Graph: If you ignore the direction of all edges, and the graph becomes connected, the original directed graph is weakly connected.
+Weakly Connected Graph: If you turn all the directed edges into undirected edges, and the graph becomes connected, then the original graph is weakly connected.

-For example, the graph below is not strongly connected (you can't get from node 4
+For example, the graph below is not strongly connected (you cannot go from node 4

 to node 1

-following edge directions), but it is weakly connected if you ignore directions.
+), but it is weakly connected, because if you ignore the direction, all nodes are connected.

-For example, the graph below has two SCCs: nodes 1~3
+For example, the graph below has two strongly connected components: nodes 1~3

-Weakly Connected Component (WCC): After turning all directed edges into undirected edges, each connected group is a weakly connected component of the original directed graph.
+Weakly Connected Component (WCC): If you change all edges in a directed graph to undirected, each connected component in the new graph is a weakly connected component of the original graph.

-There are many other complex terms in graph theory.
-But for learning data structures and algorithms, understanding these basic ideas is enough.
-When we learn more about real graph algorithms later, we will use these concepts.
+There are many other terms in graph theory, but for learning data structures and algorithms, understanding the terms above is enough.
+Later, when we talk about specific graph algorithms, we will use these ideas in real problems.